siduction/sidu-manual/data/en/0705-sys-admin-apt_en.md

 gman/unstable,now 0.9.3-5.3 amd64 [installed]
 ~~~

-The command *aptitude* (in the terminal) opens the program of the same name in an ncurses environment.
+The command **`aptitude`** (in the terminal) opens the program of the same name in an ncurses environment.
 It is operated with the keyboard or mouse and offers various functions which can be reached via the upper menu bar.
 The use of APT or Aptitude is a matter of taste, but Aptitude is often "too smart" for the speed of Debian Unstable.

 ![aptitude](./images/apt/aptitude.png)

 #### Graphical package search

-The program *packagesearch* is very useful to search for suitable programs.
-Mostly "packagesearch" is not installed automatically; therefore:
+The program **`packagesearch`** is very useful to search for suitable programs.
+Mostly packagesearch is not installed automatically; therefore:

 ~~~
 apt update
 apt install packagesearch
 ~~~

-After the first start of packagesearch you have to select "apt" in *Packagesearch* > *Preferences* and occasionally an info window appears, which criticizes the absence of *deborphan*.
-Please use the information from *deborphan* with utmost caution.
+After the first start of packagesearch you have to select "apt" in *"Packagesearch"* > *"Preferences"* and occasionally an info window appears, which criticizes the absence of deborphan.
+Please use the information from deborphan with utmost caution.

-Packagesearch is not intended to be used to install files/packages, but only as a graphical search engine.
+Packagesearch is not intended to be used for installing files/packages, but only as a graphical search engine.
 Upgrading and reinstalling files without first quitting X can cause problems (see above).

 The following search criteria are available: